GigaMoksh/GigaMoksh/README.md

 Hey there,

-I'm Mokshit Surana, a Machine Learning Developer based in Mumbai IN, who is passionate about building machine learning user-friendly, easy-to-use applications, that makes a difference to the lives of those around me.
+I'm Mokshit Surana, a Machine Learning Developer based in Mumbai India, who is passionate about building machine learning user-friendly, easy-to-use applications, that makes a difference to the lives of those around me.
 I like to explore new trends and learn new technologies.
 I'm currently learning CSS and Javascript, and looking to collaborate on Open-Source projects, with a goal to be more involved in the Community.
 I'm also a fan of sci-fi tv shows/movies.

 <!-- Want to know more about me?
 [Check out my portfolio](https://www.abdulfarhan.com) -->